The House at Riverton

 National Book Awards Popular Fiction Book of the Year

-Originally published in 2007, Kate Morton's debut novel, The House at Riverton, became a bestselling sensation and won the Richard and Judy Best Read of the Year.
-This special tenth anniversary edition of Kate Morton's acclaimed debut features a foreword from the author.
+Discover Kate Morton's multi-million copy bestselling debut novel, The House at Riverton, a mesmerising story of tragedy and buried secrets.
+This special tenth anniversary edition features a special foreword from the author.

-Summer 1924: On the eve of a glittering Society party, by the lake of a grand English country house, a young poet takes his life.
+On the eve of a glittering society party, by the lake of a grand English country house, a young poet takes his life.
 The only witnesses, sisters Hannah and Emmeline Hartford, will never speak to each other again.

-Winter 1999: Grace Bradley, 98, one-time housemaid of Riverton Manor, is visited by a young director making a film about the poet's suicide.
-Ghosts awaken and memories, long-consigned to the dark reaches of Grace's mind, begin to sneak back through the cracks.
-A shocking secret threatens to emerge; something history has forgotten but Grace never could.
+Grace Bradley, ninety-eight, one-time housemaid at Riverton Manor, is visited by a young director making a film about the poet's suicide.
+Ghosts awaken, and memories, long-consigned to the dark reaches of Grace's mind, begin to sneak back through the cracks.
+A shocking secret threatens to emerge; something history has forgotten, but Grace never could . . .

 A rollicking good yarn of the sort you might devour in a single weekend

 An extraordinary debut . . .
 Told with a lovely turn of phrase by someone who knows how to eke out tantalising secrets and drama . . .
 A fascinating time in history, and Morton brings it to life with obvious attention to detail and thorough research

 An extremely accomplished mystery story . . . haunting and enthralling . . . exquisite not only in the writing but also in the structure